-Table 38 - Facilities and Housing Targeted to Homeless Households community needs in the areas of economy, education, poverty, health and the environment.
+Table 38 - Facilities and Housing Targeted to Homeless Households all Beaufort County residents.
+Various agency resources are pooled together to address community needs in the areas of economy, education, poverty, health and the environment.

 Describe mainstream services, such as health, mental health, and employment services to the extent those services are use to complement services targeted to homeless persons